openharmony/developtools_hapsigner/README.md

          ├── -keystoreFile      # KeyStore (KS) file, in JKS or P12 format.
 It is mandatory if the signing mode is localSign.
          ├── -keystorePwd       # KS password.
 It is optional.
          ├── -outFile           # Signed HAP file to generate.
 It is mandatory.
+         ├── -codesign          # Signed HAP file to code sign, The value 1 means code signed, and value 0 means code unsigned.
+The default value is 1.
+It is optional.

 2. One-click signature